nklsla/KubeNest/setup/setup_ssh.md

 ```

 #### Disable password connections
-Only allowing `keys` greatly increases security from brute-force attacks.
+Allowing only `keys` greatly increases security from brute-force attacks.
 Find and add/change:
 ```
 PasswordAuthentication no